mathinf-hd/mmlds-application/README.md

 ## Initial setup

-Brief notes on how this project was initially set up:
+Brief note on how the files in the first commit were generated:

 ```bash
 curl -fsSL https://get.pnpm.io/install.sh | sh -